aquirkyatom/ESG_Chat/README.md

 I have built a python code to store the data, so my plan now is to build from a existing chatbot model, than we use train our own functions/code for machine learning, than use rag to call those functions when required to make a bot

+use requirements.txt to see the libraries required *pip install -r requirements.txt

 ## Data ##
  Frameworks: Frameworks from https://www.hkex.com.hk/Listing/Sustainability/ESG-Academy/External-References/ESG-Frameworks?sc_lang=en
 *     GRI 2023 framework